 Here’s the thing.
-Choosing our collective 100 favourite guitarists turned out to be just too darned tough for TG’s fanatical team of guitar nerds!
-So, armed with a ‘shortlist’ of over 250 players, we decided to ask you lovely readers to have the casting vote in an online poll on Guitar World.
+Choosing the 100 greatest guitarists of all time turned out to be just too darned tough for Total Guitar’s fanatical team of guitar nerds.
+So, armed with a ‘shortlist’ of over 250 players, we decided to ask our lovely readers to have the casting vote in an online poll on Guitar World.
 Here’s how it works.

 We took 170 guitarists from our big list and grouped them into six categories: classic rock, blues, heavy metal, shred, indie/alternative and a ‘best right now’ contemporary poll.
 Six categories and six polls later, we had some results.
 The winning guitarists make up 80 of the 100 you’ll see here.

-We've also singled out a number of other players we deemed too important to leave out, who appear at the end of each section as ‘TG Picks’, as well as early innovators, trailblazers, acoustic, and jazz/fusion categories.
+We've also singled out a number of other players we deemed too important to leave out, who appear at the end of each section as ‘Also in the running…’, as well as early innovators, trailblazers, acoustic, and jazz/fusion categories.

-Read on for tips, profiles, interviews and lessons on all 100 players - you can use the handy navigation bar above to jump between categories.
+Read on for the lowdown on all 100 players – you can use the handy navigation bar above to jump between categories.

 The best rock guitarists of all time